 - Healthier Lifestyle

 Desensitization takes time and patience.
-You can’t just have a fear of spiders and expect yourself to jump into a pit of them without consequences.
+You can’t just have a fear of spiders and expect yourself to jump into a pit of them without consequences and a heart attack.
 It doesn’t work like that.
 Slow and safe is the way to do it.

 - Reward yourself for following through on your anxiety.